 The Audit Committee met regularly with management, E&Y and the internal auditors, including private discussions with E&Y and Civeo's internal auditors, and received the communications described above.
 The Audit Committee has also established procedures for (a) the receipt, retention and treatment of complaints received by Civeo regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by Civeo's employees of concerns regarding questionable accounting or auditing matters.
 However, this oversight does not provide us with an independent basis to determine that management has maintained appropriate accounting and financial reporting principles or policies, or appropriate internal controls and procedures designed to assure compliance with accounting standards and applicable laws and regulations.
-Furthermore, our considerations and discussions with management and E&Y do not assure that Civeo's financial statements are presented in accordance with generally accepted accounting principles or that the audit of Civeo's financial statements has been carried out in accordance with generally accepted auditing standards.
+Furthermore, our considerations and discussions with management and E&Y do not assure that Civeo's financial statements are presented in accordance with generally accepted auditing standards.